 Sometimes you’ll be browsing the web, and you might see a button like this pop up where a creator flat out asks for money for nothing.

-I almost didn’t include this as a money-making option because all the research I’ve done indicates that the conversion rate on these buttons are low.
+I almost didn’t include this as a money-making option because all the research I’ve done indicates that the conversion rate on donation buttons are low.
 You need to sell your audience to get anybody to hand you money for nothing.

 That said, if 1 out of 1,000 people gave you $10, this is a money-making method on par with covering your site in ads.